 - The right to be informed in writing about the facility’s policies and about any charges incurred for services rendered.

 - The right to manage one’s own personal finances.
-In the event that the nursing home has been placed in charge of the resident’s finances, the resident has the right to remain informed and to receive regular updates about their financial situation.
+If the nursing home has been placed in charge of the resident’s finances, the resident has the right to remain informed and to receive regular updates about their financial situation.

 - The right to make an official complaint without retaliation.